Olympics • BMX Racing • Team USA

 Corben SharrahCorben placed in the top 3 to 5 during the seeding runs, and first, and second heats.
-He placed 9th for the final.
+He placed 9th for the Final medal round.

-Connor FieldsConnor placed 7th in the finals for the 2012 Olympic Games.
+Connor FieldsConnor placed 7th in the Final medal round for the 2012 Olympic Games.

 Brooke CrainAn alternate for Team USA, Brooke replaced her injured teammate, Arielle Martin.
 Brooke experienced a devastating crash during her qualifying run, recovered, went on to compete, and earned an 8th place finish in a time of 40.286 seconds.
 This makes her the second-best finisher (next to Connor Fields) on Team USA.

-Alise PostAlise Post placed 12th in the finals of the 2012 Olympics.
+Alise PostAlise Post placed 12th in the Final medal round of the 2012 Olympics.

-David HermanDavid did not advance to BMX finals for the 2012 Olympics, placing 3rd in the quarterfinals, and 5th in the semifinals.
+David HermanDavid did not advance to BMX Final medal round for the 2012 Olympics, placing 3rd in the Quarterfinals, and 5th in the Semifinals.

-Nic LongNic did not advance to BMX finals for the 2012 Olympics, placing 5th in the quarterfinals.
+Nic LongNic did not advance to BMX Final medal round for the 2012 Olympics, placing 5th in the Quarterfinals.

 Arielle MartinArielle Martin never made it to the London Olympics after a fluke mechanical malfunction on her bike, during training, caused her to suffer a severe injury, the day before she was supposed to leave.
 Nevertheless, her skill and prowess as a racer earned her a spot on the team, and I believe that accomplishment should be noted and congratulated, even if she was unable to attend the Games.

 Kyle BennettKyle was the first BMX rider selected for the USA team.
-He did not qualify for the medal round, crashing in the quarterfinals, when a rider in front of him lost control.
+He did not qualify for the Final medal round, crashing in the Quarterfinals, when a rider in front of him lost control.
 Sadly, Kyle passed away in an automobile accident in 2012, survived by his wife and daughter.